reflagcom/docs/introduction/concepts/filter.md

 ### User attribute filter

 This filter can be used to check user attributes against a set predicates.
-You can use any attribute name that your application sent to Bucket when updating user.
+You can use any attribute name that your application sent to Reflag when updating user.

 ### Event attribute filter

 This filter can be used to check event attributes against a set predicates.
-You can use any attribute name that your application sent to Bucket when sending track events.
+You can use any attribute name that your application sent to Reflag when sending track events.

 ### Company segment filter